Even the Rats Won't Touch It

 - Plastics.
 Just about anything organic can be consumed by bacteria, fungi, or a combination thereof.
 Non-degradable plastics are a problem because no microorganisms have gotten around to figuring out how to digest the stuff.
 Bacteria have been discovered that can eat nylon, or at least some of the byproducts from its manufacture.

 - During the cold war at least one of the super powers used dead rats to mark dead drops.
-Animals ate the rats.
-So they used hot sauce to prevent animals, like cats from eating the dead rats, and it worked.
+Animals (like cats) ate the rats.
+So they used hot sauce to prevent them from eating the dead rats, and it worked.

 - Fish sauce.
 It's so loaded with salt and vinegar, that once the fermentation process needed to make it is complete, bacteria simply don't want a piece of that action.
 Despite being made with anchovies, it does not need to be refrigerated, even after it's been opened.